ND-CRC/ndgputests/README.md

 ```
 and it is built from: https://github.com/NDCMS/el7-tensorflow-gpu

-## Setting up this tutorial examples
+## Setting up the tutorial examples

 Once you log in into camlnd.crc.nd.edu, type: